Yaan (film): Filming

 The film's launch was held at Gokuldham Temple, Goregaon, Mumbai in November 2012, where photoshoots were done.
 In March 2013, about 65% of the film was completed in Chennai, Hyderabad and Karjat.
 Further shooting was done in Morocco, where a lot of action sequences were filmed, and also shooting was done in the Andaman and Nicobar Islands, Mumbai and Iceland.
 The lead pair changed 50 costumes each for the song sequence of Latcham Calorie in the film.
 Two song sequences were shot in Switzerland.
 The climax portions were wrapped up by the beginning of August 2014, along with further schedules in Rajasthan.
 On 2 September 2014, Jiiva confirmed on his Twitter account that the shooting of the film was completed.

 Music

 Harris Jayaraj composed the soundtrack album, scoring for Jiiva for the fourth time.
-Lyrics were written by Vaali, Pa.
-Vijay, Thamarai and Kabilan.
 Harris recorded the songs in New York, Florida, Haiti, Jamaica and Mexico.
 The album was released on 12 May 2014.
 In early September 2014.
 Harris began work on the background score of the film.
 On 12 September 2014, Harris confirmed that the background score for the first half of the film had been completed.